akerl/userinput/README.md

 => "_other"
 ```

-If you provide a validation Regexp or a code block, the input will be validated using that:
+If you provide a validation Regexp, Enumerable, or a code block, the input will be validated using that:

 ```
 > require 'userinput'